 where $f_i(.)$ is monotone submodular for every $i$.
 They call this the Robust Submodular Observation Selection (RSOS) problem and show that in general the problem is inapproximable (no non-trivial approximation possible) unless $P=NP$.
 Consequently, they proceeded to give a bi-criterion approximation algorithm, called SATURATE, which achieves the optimal answer by violating the cardinality constraint.
 Note that their inapproximability result only holds when $m=\Omega(k)$.
 Another bi-criterion approximation was given more recently in \cite{chen}.

-On the other hand, \cite{swap} showed a randomized $(1-1/e)-\epsilon$ approximation for constant $m$ in the more general case of matroid constraint, as an application of a new technique for rounding over a matroid polytope, called \emph{swap rounding}.
-The runtime scales as $O(n^{m/\epsilon^3} + mn^8)$ \footnote{ The $n^8$ term could potentially be improved to $n^5$ by leveraging subsequent work \cite{fast,filmus}.}.
-Note, \cite{swap} consider a different but equivalent formulation of the problem that stems from the influential paper on multi-objective optimization \cite{papad}.
+On the other hand, \cite{swap} showed a randomized $(1-1/e)-\varepsilon$ approximation for constant $m$ in the more general case of matroid constraint, as an application of a new technique for rounding over a matroid polytope, called \emph{swap rounding}.
+The runtime scales as $O(n^{m/\varepsilon^3} + mn^8)$. \footnote{ It may be possible to improve the $n^8$ term in the runtime to $n^2$ by leveraging the ideas in \cite{fast}.
+However, this does not immediately follow from existing results which are known only for maximizing a single function.} Note, \cite{swap} consider a different but equivalent formulation of the problem that stems from the influential paper on multi-objective optimization by \cite{papad}.
 The alternative formulation, which we review in Section \ref{prelim}, is the reason we call this a multi-objective maximization problem (same as \cite{swap}).
-For the special case of cardinality constraint (which will be our focus here), \cite{ipcofull} recently showed that the greedy algorithm can be generalized to achieve a \emph{deterministic} $1-1/e-\epsilon$ approximation for the special case of bi-objective maximization.
-Their runtime scales as $n^{1+ 1/\epsilon}$ and $\epsilon\leq 1/2$.
+For the special case of cardinality constraint (which will be our focus here), \cite{ipcofull} recently showed that the greedy algorithm can be generalized to achieve a \emph{deterministic} $1-1/e-\varepsilon$ approximation for the special case of bi-objective maximization.
+Their runtime scales as $n^{1+ 1/\varepsilon}$ and $\varepsilon\leq 1/2$.
 To the best of our knowledge, when $m=o(k)$ no constant factor approximation algorithms or inapproximability results were known prior to this work.